Aaron-von-Awesome/prime-pc/roles/aaronvonawesome.install_docker/README.md

 ***default:*** false

 Boolean value.
-Set to `true` if you want to install the `pip` packages that all you to use Docker with Ansible Playbooks.
+Set to `true` if you want to install the `pip` packages that allow you to use Docker with Ansible Playbooks.

 ### var_user_list